piku/piku/README.md

 * It then looks at a `Procfile` and starts the relevant workers using [uWSGI][uwsgi] as a generic process manager
 * You can then remotely change application settings (`config:set`) or scale up/down worker processes (`ps:scale`) at will.

+## Internals

+This is an illustrated example of how `piku` works for a Python deployment:

 ![](img/piku.png)

 ## Supported Platforms